 Two men with a local connection lost their lives on active service on 15th July 1918.
 Lieutenant Ronald John Gilman, Warwickshire Yeomanry, was 20 years old and he died of injuries received after enemy torpedoes hit his troop ship en route to France.
-On the same day, Old Contemptible, Private John Redmond, 2nd Battalion, South Lancashire Regiment, died in a German Prisoner of War camp.
+On the same day, Old Contemptible, Private John Richmond, 2nd Battalion, South Lancashire Regiment, died in a German Prisoner of War camp.

 Four local men lost their lives on 14th April 1918 whilst on active service.
 Private George Bellamy, Labour Corps; Gunner Francis Thomas East, 83rd Battery, 11th Brigade, Royal Field Artillery, Lance Corporal Walter Mucklow, 4th Battalion Worcestershire Regiment and Private John Tonks, 2nd/7th Battalion, Royal Warwickshire Regiment.

 Private Humphrey Walter Fitter was killed in action on 26th March 1918 serving with the 1st Battalion Coldstream Guards.
 He was born in Tanworth-in-Arden in 1893 and was the only son of parents Humphrey Barratt Fitter (a carpenter) and Gertrude Elizabeth (née Clayton) who had married at Tanworth in 1890.

 Four local men were killed on 23rd March 1918:

 - Private Sidney Bickley, 1st Battalion, Royal Berkshire Regiment

 - Private Clark(e) Middleton, 5th Battalion, Oxford and Bucks Light Infantry